Clean Water Damage Response in Layton, Utah

 The Science of Drying Homes Along the Wasatch Front

 Effective restoration is applied science.
-We use psychrometrics, the study of how air, temperature, and water vapor interact, to create an optimal drying environment.
+We use psychrometrics — the study of how air, temperature, and water vapor interact — to create an optimal drying environment.
 We measure humidity in Grains Per Pound (GPP) to precisely track how much moisture our equipment is removing from the air.
-This scientific approach ensures we don’t under-dry (risking mold) or over-dry (which can damage materials like hardwood).
+This scientific approach ensures we don’t under-dry (risking mold) or over-dry (which can damage materials like hardwood flooring removal and replacement).

 Pinpointing Hidden Moisture in Layton’s Varied Home Construction

 Thermal Imaging Technology: Our thermal cameras are invaluable for non-destructive inspection.
-For example, after a pipe leak in an upper-floor bathroom, a thermal scan can instantly reveal water that has run down inside a wall cavity and pooled above the ceiling of the main floor, moisture that would otherwise be missed.
+After a pipe leak in an upper-floor bathroom, a thermal scan can instantly reveal water that has run down inside a wall cavity and pooled above the ceiling of the main floor — moisture that would otherwise be missed entirely until secondary damage appears.

 The Right Equipment for Northern Utah’s Unique Drying Challenges